 6. Plan formulation

 Forecasting is an important part of planning because planning premises consists of some predictions.
 In fact, forecasting is the basis on which planning happens.
-Planning under all conditions and in all instances involves a considerable degree of projecting the future in the view of current circumstances and environment.
+Planning under all conditions and in all instances involves a considerable degree of projecting the future in the view of current circumstances and the environment.
 So there is a close relationship between forecasting and planning.
-Adequate planning, be it short term or long-term, departmental or overall, relies on forecasting to a greater extent.
+Adequate planning, be it short-term or long-term, departmental or overall, relies on forecasting to a greater extent.

 Forecasting helps you plan the next steps for your business.
 It helps you gain a clear understanding of what measures you need to put in place to grow.
 It allows you to come up with smart short-term and long-term goals.
 It also enables you to make intelligent investment decisions and promotes a team spirit and coordination in the workplace when heads of departments participate in the process of forecasting.